Can You Get a CPS Case Closed Fast?

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-Child Protective Services (CPS) is a government agency investigating cases and reports of child abuse and neglect.
-They assess and give services to families and children to protect them from further maltreatment.
-In addition, if necessary to ensure child welfare, they can also go to court to file for removal of the child from the parent's or caregiver's custody.
+Child Protective Services (CPS) is a government agency that investigates cases and reports of child abuse and neglect.
+It assesses and provides services to families and children to protect them from further maltreatment.
+If necessary to ensure child welfare, it can also go to court to file for removal of the child from the parent's or caregiver's custody.

 CPS Is Legally Required To Investigate Complaints